neondatabase/website/content/docs/introduction/billing.md

 The _Storage_ metric counts the amount of data stored in your Neon projects.
 Stored data is the sum of two values:

-1. The logical size of of all databases in your Neon projects, which includes PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
+1. The logical size of of all databases in your Neon projects at a point in time (a snapshot), which includes PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
 2. The size of retained Write-Ahead Log (WAL), which is a record of data changes.
 Two factors determine the size of retained WAL:
-   - Your _point-in-time-recovery window_, which you can think of as a data history.
+   - Your _point-in-time-recovery window_, which you can think of as retained history.
 Neon retains a data history in the form of WAL records.
 The default point-in-time-restore window is seven days, which means that Neon stores 7 days of data history.
+Data that falls out of this window can no longer be accessed an is evicted from storage.

+       ```text
+        main   ---------########>
+                        ^
+                     snapshot

+        Legend:

+        ####### point-in-time-recovery window (retained history in the form of WAL records)

+        ------- data history that has fallen out of the
+                point-in-time-recovery window, and can no
+                longer be accessed
+       ```

    - _Database branches_.
-A database branch is a snapshot of your data at the point of branch creation plus WAL that records data changes on the branch.
+A database branch is a snapshot of your data (including the parent branch's retained history) at the point of branch creation, plus WAL that records data changes from that point forward.

       When a branch is first created, it adds no storage.
 No data changes have been introduced yet and the branch's snapshot data still exists in the parent branch's point-in-time restore window, which means that it shares this data in common with the parent branch.

+        ```text
+        main   ---------########>
+                        ^      |
+                     snapshot  |
+                               |
+        branch A               >
+                               ^
+                            snapshot
+       ```

+      A branch only begins adding to storage when a) data changes are introduced:

+       ```text
+        main   -------------#######>
+                            ^  |
+                     snapshot  |
+                               |
+        branch A               ####>
+                               ^
+                            snapshot
+       ```

+      b) or when when the branch snapshot falls out of the parent branch's point-in-time-restore window, in which case the branch snapshot data is no longer shared in common with the parent branch.

+       ```text
+        main   -------------------#######>
+                               |  ^
+                               |  snapshot
+                               |
+        branch A               ##########>
+                               ^
+                            snapshot
+       ```

-A branch only begins adding to storage when data changes are introduced and when the branch snapshot falls out of the parent branch's point-in-time-restore window.
-In other words, branches add storage when you modify data and when you allow the branch to grow older than the parent branch's point-in-time-restore window.
+      In other words, branches add storage when you modify data and when you allow the branch to age out of the parent branch's point-in-time-restore window.
+It should also be noted that a database branch can share a data history with other branches.
+For example, two branches created from the same parent at or around around the same time will share data history, which avoids additional storage.
+The same holds true for a branch created from another branch.
+Wherever possible, Neon optimizes branch storage through shared data history.

 The cost calculation for storage is: